katholt/srst2/README.md

 ### Using the VFDB Virulence Factor Database with SRST2

+***NOTE: This is currently broken since VFDB has changed their DB format and headers; thanks to those who have offered fixes, we will update this soon.***

 The VFDB houses sets of virulence genes for a range of bacterial genera, see http://www.mgc.ac.cn/VFs/.

-To type these virulence genes using SRST2, download the full set of sequences from the VFDB website (http://www.mgc.ac.cn/VFs/Down/CP_VFs.ffn.gz) and follow these steps to generate SRST2-compatible files for your genus of interest.
+To type these virulence genes using SRST2, download the full set of sequences from the VFDB website (http://www.mgc.ac.cn/VFs/Down/VFDB_setB_nt.fas.gz) and follow these steps to generate SRST2-compatible files for your genus of interest.

 1 - Extract virulence genes by genus from the main VFDB file, CP_VFs.ffn: